LaurentClaessens/finitediff/src/SNmatrices/README.md

 The PLU decomposition contains _a priori_ a permutation matrix `P`.
 This is a large matrix full of zeroes, so I choose to not implement it as a matrix.
 Instead we have a class `SNpermutation` which will act on vectors in the same way as a matrix, but which will be implemented as only a list of permutations instead as the full matrix.

+### `SNlowerTriangularMatrix`

+There is a subtlety with the `at` method.

+* Usually, the `get` method returns *by value* the value of the requested entry.
+This is the usual behaviour and it is the behaviour here.
+* The `at` method returns *by reference* the value of the requested entry.
+This is useful for populate or modify the matrix.
+However asking for the element `1,3` on a `SNlowerTriangularMatrix` will raise a `SNnonAllowedChange` exception.

 ## Implementation details

 ### SNmatrix<class T,unsigned int tp_size>